 Throw a Dart and Go: A Yearly Bucket List is Born

 Those who know Holly and I know that we are spontaneous and will live up to challenges.
 All we need is a good idea and we will enthusiastically run with it.
-This is why when we got the idea to throw dart at a map and go wherever it landed, we HAD to do it.
+This is why when we got the idea to throw a dart at a map pack up and go wherever it landed, we HAD to do it.
 To bring the idea down to earth and make it more realistic we set some simple parameters: we limited the trip to two days so it could be completed in a weekend, and drew a 6-hour radius around our starting location so wherever the dart landed inside the circle, it would be less than a 6-hour drive to get there.
 We also threw the dart the night before heading out, so we wouldn’t have time to plan where we would stay or what we would do – thus keeping the trip spontaneous and just the way it was intended to be.

 On the Thursday before we left, we met at Holly’s house and threw a dart.
 Then another dart, and another.. before we hit something less in the middle of the ocean and more inside our circle.
 Then we threw a few more for good measure.
 We ultimately decided that we would stop at all three locations where the darts actually landed inside the circle: Pomeroy, Ohio, Ironton Ohio and Cave City, Kentucky.

 On Friday evening we met at my house in Wadsworth, Ohio, and after a quick stop for coffee and fuel we hit the road.
 An 80’s playlist entertained us as we cruised the two and a half hours south towards Pomeroy, OH.